Mealman1551/ArchivedDataCodec/README.md

 ### How to use Aurora?

 Aurora follows a rolling release model by updating the source code to a higher version.
-With every major version (e.g., 1.3.0), it will be ported to the stable release.
-I plan to release two major stable updates per year, while Aurora continues as a rolling release.
+Every half a year a new major stable version will be released.
+Aurora continues as a rolling release.

 ### Python packages required